GarmischWg/GarmischWg.github.io/_pages/strength/strength.md

 ## Areas of Expertise and Interest
 - **Backend Development**: Proficient in backend development, leveraging knowledge of programming languages and frameworks to create robust and scalable web applications.

-- **Logic and Embedded Systems**: Skilled in designing and developing logic-based systems, including embedded systems, to create efficient and optimized solutions.
+- **Logic and Embedded Systems**: Skilled in designing and developing logic-based systems, including embedded systems, creating efficient and optimized solutions.

 - **Interest in AI Applications**: Passionate about exploring the practical applications of artificial intelligence, with a focus on leveraging AI models to solve real-world problems.

-- **AI Working Theory**: Possessing a high to medium-level understanding of various AI models and their working principles, enabling informed decisions on model selection and application.
+- **AI Working Theory**: Possessing a high-level to medium-level understanding of various AI models and their working principles, enabling informed decisions on model selection and application.

 - **Robotics**: Experienced in the field of robotics, with a strong understanding of robotic systems, algorithms, and integration of AI technologies.